Colorful Soboro Bento with sweet tender ground chicken, green peas, scrambled egg, and fruits. The easiest school lunch to pack in a bento box!

 A lot of readers have asked for tips on bento making.
-Since I have been making bento for just 2 months, I’m not nearly an expert.
-However, I have one trick that my mom taught me which I think is helpful when you prepare a meal or even bento.
+I have one trick that my mom taught me which I think is helpful when you prepare a meal or even bento.
 That’s to work with colors.
 I’m going to explain the concept with my favorite Soboro Bento today.

 Soboro is usually made with ground chicken seasoned with the slightly sweet soy sauce flavor.
 This dish is commonly served on top of steamed rice.
 Sometimes the bowl contains rice and soboro, but the brown color becomes overwhelming.
 To pretty up the dish, this dish often garnished with scrambled egg and some sort of green vegetables like green peas, snow peas, spinach, and etc.

-A meal with various colors also help increase your appetite.
+A meal with various colors also helps increase your appetite.
 Imagine if this bento only has brown food.
-The food is delicious but when it is lay out nicely and colorfully, your eyes and tummy receive positive feeling.
+The food is delicious but when it is layout nicely and colorfully, your eyes and tummy receive positive feeling.

 Lastly, colorful ingredients mean different kinds of nutrition and it’s a great trick to add extra nutrition in the meal.

 If you look at today’s bento, it’s really simple; nothing fancy, and it didn’t take me more than 15 minutes to prepare it.
 Try to think of some ingredients that add colors in your bento, with colorful fruits or vegetables, just like how I did.

 Another helpful thing you can do is to use colorful bento accessories such as a separator, toothpicks, liners… there are so many accessories available for you to use which can add some color.
 You can find some of the things at a store like Daiso or Amazon.